SteRompen/Connect-Arduino-to-MySQL-DB/README.md

             }
             conn.Close();
         }

+        /* If you prefer using MS SQL Server, you can use the code in the README of this project on GitHub.
+         * In case you want to switch to MS SQL, remove all codelines above and replace them with the code in
+         * the README file (chapter MS SQL Server).
+         */
+  `
 # Contact
 If you have any questions or problems, please reach out to me by sending an email to 1915525rompen@zuyd.nl or info@stefanrompen.nl